oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

-As noted in [Section&nbsp;3.1.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;3.3.1 of the JADN Specification, this is an shortcut that leads to the anonymous definition of a new type when processed by automated tooling.
-The example provided there is:
+As noted in [Section&nbsp;3.1.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;5.1 of the JADN Specification, this is an shortcut that leads to the anonymous definition of a new type when processed by automated tooling.
+An example of this is the application of the `/email` format type option in this record specification:

 ```
 Member = Record